What Is an Information Technologist?

 Information technology is a phrase that’s often tossed around in the tech business—but what exactly does this popular field entail?

 While many people think of troubleshooting and tech support when they hear the term “IT,” this rapidly growing industry includes so much more than simple computer advice.
 From information management to working on computer hardware, there are several different options to consider when finding your perfect career path.
+An information technologist can provide their services and skills in healthcare, business, education, or government.
 If you’re interested in joining this buzzing branch of tech, read on to learn more about working as an information technologist.

 What is Information Technology?